 What is a Long Service Award?

 A long service award is a gesture of recognition to thank your employee for working with your company for a certain length of time.
-Traditionally, long service awards have been celebrated for 5, 10, 25 and 40 years’ of employment with a business.
-However, as employees today are hopping from one role to another more often, service awards for the current workforce need to recognise commitment from as early as 1 year of service.
+Traditionally, long service awards have been celebrated for 5, 10, 25 and 40 years of employment with a business.
+However, as employees today are hopping from one role to another more often, service awards should now be recognised from as early as one year of service.

 What should an employee service recognition award programme look like today?

 The ultimate aim for any long service recognition programme is to show your workforce gratitude towards their dedication.
 This will make them feel valued, which in turn will encourage them to stay longer.

 Our reward experts’ advice is to follow four essential steps when developing your long service recognition programme.
 These are:

 Step 1.
 Develop a solid Service Award Strategy